lapps/lapps.github.io/LiveSite.md

 * Instructions on how to programmatically access services and data sources

-* Run a service and evaluate its results agains another service or gold standard
+* Run a service and evaluate its results against another service or gold standard

 * Compose a life pipeline from available services and run it (not necessarily with an evaluation backend)